Written By:

 A fan’s motor capacitor tells the motor what speed to spin at, so a faulty capacitor is a likely culprit if these blades won’t spin at all.
 This is a crucial but tough fix to perform on your own.
 In other words, do some research but hire a pro for the heavy lifting, as the replacement procedure involves dislodging the motor housing and performing some delicate electrical work.
 Once you open the housing, however, a blown capacitor is easy to spot, as it will look melted or burnt.

 There are other potential causes, such as frayed wires, a broken flywheel, frozen ball bearings, and more.
-A qualified professional will get to the bottom of these issues to make your fan blades spin once again.
+If you aren’t interested in wiring a ceiling fan yourself, a qualified professional will get to the bottom of these issues to make your fan blades spin once again.

 STAT: You can even use a floor or table fan on a low setting to help circulate heat in the wintertime — a particularly effective method for making a pellet or wood stove work harder in your home. (source)